-When we recognize these lies for what they are, we begin to fight against them, and it is just that.
+When we recognize these lies for what they are, we begin to fight against them, and that is just what it is.
 It’s a fight.
-We battle our way to sobriety, and some of us get there but often it takes time, it takes many day ones, it takes a lot of sweat, blood and tears.
-It can take days, months or even years.
+We battle our way to sobriety, and some of us get there, but often it takes time.
+It takes many day ones.
+It takes a lot of sweat, blood, and tears.
+It can take days, months, or even years.
 But we do it.
 We get sober.
 We manage to string one day together, then two, then three days and so on.
 Once we acquire some solid sober time under our belts, it can be easier for us to stay sober than it ever was for us to get sober.

 I had an image in my head last night of a dark stormy night.

 Sobriety was this thick rope blowing back and forth in the wind and rain.

 just a big thick rope with frayed edges rough and heavy, hanging and swinging back and forth.